Skip to main content

 Backup Restoration

-We take daily backups of every server that is hosted with us to protect against data loss and hardware failure.
+We take two daily backups of every server that is hosted with us to protect against data loss and hardware failure.
 However, due to the quantity of backups we take and the security required for storing backups of user data, it can take up to 48 hours for a backup to restored when submitted through a backup ticket.
-So we highly recommend using another backup method in addition to our daily backups for when you need to perform a quick restore.
+So we highly recommend using another backup method in addition to our 12-hour backups for when you need to perform a quick restore.

 Spigot Servers & DriveBackupV2